ninegua/tipjar/FAQ.md

 ## How frequently is a canister topped up, with how many cycles?

-TipJar monitors all canisters on a fixed interval, e.g. every 12 hours (or sooner, depending on the latest setting).
+Tip Jar monitors all canisters on a fixed interval, e.g. every 12 hours (or sooner, depending on the latest setting).
 As soon as it notices the current balance of a canister is below the average of last 10 days, it will send some cycles to bring it on par with the average.
 The consequence of doing this means the average of last 10 days will always stay the same.